-Switch up the usual dinner-and-a-movie date night and focus into some wellness and pampering and check yourself into a blissful spa with the special someone in your life.
-Come out feeling refreshed, rejuvenated and ready to take on the world.
+This Valentine's Day, switch up the usual dinner-and-movie date night and focus on some wellness and pampering.
+Check yourself into a blissful spa with the special someone in your life.
+You'll come out feeling refreshed, rejuvenated, and more bonded as a couple.

 Best for busy couples after work

 In the cool neighbourhood Tiong Bahru is a spa seemingly geared towards couples: two out of four treatment rooms, plus the hot tub in the back for bath therapies like The Milky Way ($55 for 30min) and Heaven and Herb ($55 for 30 min), are for duos.
 The décor: The facade and receiving area are decorated with cool industrial-looking containers, while inside is more traditional: a palette of browns and burgundies offset by Thai silk pillows and wall decals of flowers and birds.

 Spa-standards like Thai, Balinese, Swedish and foot massages, as well as the 90-minute Sculptor’s Handiwork that combines a stint under cold wrap with a firm massage to combat cellulite.
 Food-themed body scrubs and masks are also a feature with choices like Wine and Dine ($59 for 45 min) – a nutrient-rich mixture of red wine, nourishing oils, vitamin E, white milk and clay said to improve circulation, and Magic Mushrooms ($59 for 45 min) – which applies lingzhi and shiitake to regenerate and protect skin.